Death of real property owner

-Under Proposition 13 a death is considered a change of ownership as the real property passes from the deceased person to their estate.
-Since the Assessor must review all changes of ownership for possible reappraisal, this office receives a list each week of all persons who die in Napa County from the Health Department.
-We also check all probate filings.
-In some cases since the property has been placed in a trust and the decedent is not the trustee nor shown on the deed as a beneficiary of the trust, we cannot link the decedent to the property and no letter is sent.
-Unless the trustees notify us of the death of a trustor or beneficiary, we may learn of the death months or years later when the trust distributes or some other event occurs.
-Late discovery of deaths can generate up to eight years of escape assessments.
+Under Proposition 13, a death is considered a change of ownership, because the real property passes from the deceased person to his or her estate.
+Because the Assessor must review all changes of ownership for possible reappraisal, this office receives a list each week of all persons who die in Napa County from the Health Department and all probate filings.
+Unless the trustee of a trust notifies us of the death of a trustor or beneficiary, late discovery of the death can generate up to eight years of escape assessments.

-After checking our records to see if the deceased owned real property, we send out a “decedent letter to find out who the heirs are for that real property.
+If the deceased owned real property, we are required to send out a Change in Ownership Statement to find out who the heirs are for that real property.
 Once the heirs are known, we can then determine if the property qualifies for an exclusion from reappraisal or whether we must reappraise the property.
 If the property passes to a spouse or if the spouse retains a life estate in the property, there is no reappraisal until the death of the spouse.
 If the property passes to children, the change of ownership may be excluded from reappraisal if the appropriate Claim for Exclusion is filed with our office.
-If the property passes directly from grandparent(s) to grandchild(ren), there may be an exclusion if the intervening generation (i.e. the parents of the (grand)child(ren)) are all deceased or, if stepparents or in-laws, remarried.
+If the property passes directly from grandparent(s) to grandchild(ren), there may be an exclusion if the intervening generation are all deceased or, if stepparents or in-laws, remarried.

-If the decedent has owned the property for many years and the heir(s) do not qualify for the interspousal, parent-to-child or grandparent to grandchild exclusions, there can be a substantial increase in the value of the property as a new base year is established as of the date of death of the decedent.
-It is important to remember that the date of death is the event date for reappraisal not the date of distribution of the trust or final distribution of the estate through probate.
-Trustees, executors and administrators are required by California law to file a Preliminary Change of Ownership Report (PCOR) with the Assessor in each county where the decedent held property.
+If the decedent has owned the property for many years and the heir(s) do not qualify for the interspousal, parent-to-child or grandparent-to-grandchild exclusions, there can be a substantial increase in the value of the property, as a new base year is established as of the date of death of the decedent.
+It is important to remember that the date of death is the event date for reappraisal, not the date of distribution of the trust or final distribution of the estate through probate.

-Should you have any questions please contact Napa County Assessor John Tuteur at 707.253.4459 or by e-mail email@example.com More articles can be found at http://www.countyofnapa.org/Assessor/
+Should you have any questions please contact Napa County Assessor-Recorder-County Clerk John Tuteur at 707.253.4459 or by e-mail email@example.com More articles can be found at http://www.countyofnapa.org/Assessor/